Introductory Biology I: Cells, Genetics & Evolution

 (equivalent to BIOL 1011.03)

-All assessments (quizzes, labs, exams) will be conducted online.
+All assessments (quizzes, labs, exams) are conducted online.

 Take Dalhousie’s introductory biology courses online